jamescarson3/ctls2017/docs/intro_to_linux_04.md

 $ tar -xvf IntroToLinuxHPC.tar
 ```

 In the first lab (`Lab01`), we have a file called `websters.txt`.
-This a list of all the words in Websters Dictionary.
+This a list of all the words in Webster's Dictionary.
 But how can we see the contents of the file?

 ```
 $ cd IntroToLinuxHPC